 But, that’s not how it went.
-How it went for you?
+Is that how it went for you?
 If so, I’m very happy for you.
 But that’s not usually the case.
-4 days of prodromal labor.
+Four days of prodromal labor.
 F.O.U.R. days.
 Not a contraction here or there.
 My husband kept staying home from work to provide lumbar support.
 Yes, we did a home birth, but it wasn’t in the water.

 Then breastfeeding… He wouldn’t eat.
 We used an eye dropper the first 3 days with milk I pumped.
 Finally at 4 days old, I took someones advice and just ‘SHOVED IT IN’.
 He figured it out… but it was never easy.
 At one month old, he FINALLY regained his birthweight.
 At 2.5 months we worriedly approached a pediatrician for a second opinion.
 Marvelous lady!
 She watched him more than 30 minutes and ultimately said we’d have to duct tape him to get him to gain weight… he was just that active.
 Yes, those are her words… not mine!

 Then the bedroom.
 6 weeks they said.
 Wait 6 weeks, then you can try.
 I didn’t tear.
 Not a stitch.
 And yet, at 4 months, I finally had to just grit my teeth and bare it because seriously, it. had. been. too. long.

 Oh, and the weight… that didn’t just melt off for me either.
 In fact, I’ve still got about 15 to go 4 years later ;).